datahaven-net/zenaida/README.md

 Now you can navigate your web browser to RabbitMQ dashboard at `http://www.yourdomain.com:15672` and login with `zenaida`:`<password 1>` administrative credentials you have just created.

-You can verify permissions of existing RabbitMQ users: must be 3 users existing:
+You can verify permissions of RabbitMQ users - must be 3 users existing:

 * guest
 * zenaida